 Top tip when staying at the Amakhala Game Reserve: Remember to stop and look up at the stars.
 I wish I could explain how truly beautiful they are in this part of the world.
 The lack of light pollution makes for a magnificent display each evening there is a clear sky, where on some evenings you can even see the milky way.
 It is something which has to be seen to be believed.

 Where to stay in Amakhala Game Reserve

-Fresh home cooked meals are included in your stay, I was extremely impressed with the vegetarian options provided here (meat eaters are also well catered for!).
-Also included in your stay are two games drives (early morning and late afternoon), in between drives relaxing by the outdoor pool is encouraged and in the evening, guests can spend time in ‘Bill’s pub’ which is located on site.
-There is also a small onsite gift store where you can buy various souvenirs including original hand drawn wildlife pieces.
+Fresh home-cooked meals are included in your stay, I was extremely impressed with the vegetarian options provided here (meat-eaters are also well catered for!).
+Included in your stay are two games drives per day (early morning and late afternoon), in between drives relaxing by the outdoor pool is encouraged and in the evening, guests can spend time in ‘Bill’s pub’ which is located on-site.

 There are various excursions you can book onto between drives, should you wish to, these include walking safaris and Big 5 by foot tours.